Xariyl/FishyExperiment812390/README.md

 # FishyExperiment812390
 Modpack by Oden_the_Fish

-[download from Dropbox](https://www.dropbox.com/s/m4um29kbj4gibfy/experiment%20812390.zip?dl=0), and soon to be available on Curse.

-Use this repository to track issues, requests, explore and test ideas for the development of the modpack.
+Modpack now available on the Feed-the-Beast launcher, use pack code: Experiment812390.
+Current release is version 1.0.0

-Currently under beta-test development on Xariyl's server at \[ 23.235.250.99:25565 \]
+Our beta-test world is still live on Xariyl's server at \[ 23.235.250.99:25565 \], feel free to come join us!

 See the \[ [modlist.txt](https://github.com/Xariyl/FishyExperiment812390/blob/master/modlist.txt) \] file for the current list of mods and their versions.